johnhenrypezzuto/blpl/README.md

 ```

-The second are custom hacks for editing $\LaTeX$ to create publication quality tables.
+The second are custom hacks for creating publication quality tables.
 This is useful for editing tables created by `stargazer`, `knitr::kable` or `kableExtra`.
 These are numerous and mostly self-explanatory.

 * `table_label` Adds dynamic labels to that can be references elsewhere in your .tex file or RMarkdown document via `\label{tab:your_label_here}`